Heletz railway: Development

+There are plans to connect the Heletz railway further south to the Tel Aviv-Beersheba Railway, after which the Heletz railway would pass south instead of north of Uza, Israel.

-Israel Railways has proposed a plan to extend the Heletz railway from Kiryat Gat to Tarqumiyah in the future as a means of providing a rail connection between the Gaza Strip and the southern West Bank.
+Israel Railways has also proposed a plan to extend the Heletz railway from Kiryat Gat to Tarqumiyah in the future as a means of providing a rail connection between the Gaza Strip and the southern West Bank.